allthatjazzleo/cosmos-auto-snapshot/README.md

 ## Features

-- **Automated Compression**: Compresses blockchain data directories into a single `.lz4` file.
+- **Automated Compression**: Compresses blockchain data directories into a single `.tar.lz4` file.
-- **Uploader Support**: Supports uploading the compressed file to AWS S3/cloudflare R2.
+- **Uploader Support**: Supports uploading the compressed file to AWS S3/cloudflare R2/GCS.
-- **Configurable**: Allows configuration through command-line flags and environment variables.
 - **Storage Optimization**: Can reduces the storage size on local machines by compressing the data and uploading it to a remote storage via I/O pipeline without local storage footprint.